danielchabr/json-formatter/README.md

 # JSON Formatter
-This project allows a user to upload a JSON file and then displays it in a tabular view.
+This project allows a user to upload a JSON file and then displays it in a hierarchical tabular view.

+Every item in json consists of it’s own data and array, whose items represents child data.
+Item’s data can have a variable number of attributes (key: value) and item can have a variable number of nested child items.
+When you click on item, direct child items are hidden/shown.
 The JSON file should contain an array of entities with the following structure TypeScript definition:

 ```
 interface Entity {